data-mill-cloud/mastro/mvc/README.md

 TLDR:
 * for each data asset keeps a manifest file that can be crawled and stored in a mastro catalogue.
 * based on the `commons.abstract.sources` package - multiple connectors available
+* meant to be runnable either locally or by a workflow manager (e.g. Argo-workflows)

 ## Prerequisites